 How can cats heal you with the power of a purr?
-Well, there are a few ways as to how a cat may do it, and we’ll touch on that here.
+Well, there are a few ways how a cat may do it, and we’ll touch on that here.

 First, let’s talk about asthma.
-Asthma is not fun to deal with, but did you know that purring cat can help with that?
+Asthma is not fun to deal with, but did you know that a purring cats can help with that?

 Below, you can read how a cat’s purr will help with this:

 - Cats may purr after they hear an asthma attack